andrasq/qlogger/README.md

         // => 2014-10-18T12:34:56.667Z [info] Hello, world.
         // => 2014-10-18T12:34:56.668Z [error] Done.
         // =>

+By using filters it is possible to daisy-chain or fan out loggers to have messages be observed by multiple loggers or logged by multiple agents.
+The very first filter added sees the raw unfiltered message, each subsequent filter modifies the result string returned by the previous filter.

+        const logger = qlogger('info');
+        logger.addFilter(function(message, loglevel) {
+            return 'logger says: ' + message;
+        })
+        logger.addFilter(function(message, loglevel) {
+            return 'listen up, ' + message;
+        })

+        logger.info('hello, world.');
+        // => "listen up, logger says: hello, world.\n'

 A few simple filters are included with `qlogger`; see below.